 Tennis-Murray wants assurance on quarantine issues before U.S. Open

 The two major claycourt events in the leadup to Roland Garros are in Madrid (Sept.
 13-20) and Rome (Sept.
 20-27).
-While Spain does not require mandatory quarantine, Italy would need travellers to quarantine for 14 days if coming from the U.S. The USTA has said the organisers are working with relevant authorities to resolve issues.
+While Spain does not require mandatory quarantine, Italy would need travelers to quarantine for 14 days if coming from the U.S. The USTA has said the organizers are working with relevant authorities to resolve issues.

 "My understanding is that it would be sorted before we go to America.
 But things can change in the next 10 to 12 days," Murray told British media.
 "Hopefully before we leave, the players will have the assurances that, when they come back from America, they won't have to quarantine for two weeks.